ParsiAakash/signIn/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This project also contains express, mongoose which are responsible for smooth backend
+This project also contains express, mongoose which are responsible for smooth backend.
 ## Available Scripts

 ## Commands to run
 To run frontEnd
-    -> yarn install
+    -> yarn install.
-    -> yarn start
+    -> yarn start.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 To run backEnd